Katzen Arts Center, Washington, DC

 A 2016 Scholar in Residence in the Art and Philosophy seminar at the American Academy in Rome, Kimes has received awards to be Artist in Residence at SACI in Florence, Italy; to live and work on the Pacific island of Kauai; to spend a year painting near Todi, Italy; a US Department of the Interior award to be artist in residence at Yellowstone; a grant from the Instituto Nacional de Bellas Artes to work in southern Mexico; Eisenhower Foundation support to be a United States Visual Arts representative to the Jurmala Cultural Exchange in the Soviet Union; and studio residency awards from the Millay Foundation; the Assensore di Cultura in Corciano, Italy; the Accademia di Belli Arti in Perugia, and many others.
 In 2001 he was a finalist for the position of Chair of the National Endowment for the Arts.
 In 2018 he

-was named the inaugural Sonkin-Segal Endowed Chair in the Visual Arts at the the Chautauqua Institution, where he had served as Artistic Director in the visual Arts for more than three decades (the first endowed artistic director position in the 144 year history of that venerable institution).
+was named the inaugural Sonkin-Segal Endowed Chair in the Visual Arts at the the Chautauqua Institution, where he had served as Artistic Director in the visual Arts for more than three decades.

-He is currently the senior Full Professor of Studio Art at American University in Washington, DC, where he served as head of the studio art program for 20 of the past 33 years (and department chair for 11 years).
+In 2019 he and his wife Lois Jubeck established the ACI Artists and Writers residency program in a 500 year old complex in Corciano, Italy.
+He continues to serve as Artistic Director there.
+He is also the senior Full Professor of Studio Art at American University in Washington, DC, where he served as head of the studio art program for 20 of the past 34 years (and department chair for 11 years).
 He led this program in a successful campaign raising funds to design and build Washington's 130,000 square foot Katzen Arts Center and museum.
-In 2019 he and his wife Lois Jubeck established the ACI Artists and Writers residency program in a 500 year old complex in Corciano, Italy.
 Additionally, Kimes is Chair of the Board of Advisors for the DC and International edition of The New Art Examiner, an historic publication which currently has editorial staff in New York City, Washington, DC, Toronto, Detroit, Berlin, Rome, Paris, London, Southeast Asia and other locations internationally.

 Kimes has been a guest artist at schools and universities throughout the United States, including Dartmouth, Bard, Carnegie-Mellon, UC Davis, Parsons, Syracuse University, Cleveland Institute of Art, Harvard, Cooper Union, University of Pennsylvania and many others, as well as academies and universities in Rome, Umbria, Florence, Mexico, Germany and Latvia.
-He and his wife, Lois Jubeck, built Chautauqua into one of the most respected summer art programs in America (VACI now includes the Chautauqua School of Art, eight galleries in the Fowler-Kellogg and Strohl Art Centers, and the Chautauqua Visual Arts Lecture series).
+He was the first Artistic Director in the Visual Arts at the Chautauqua Institution.
+During his 33 year tenure there he and his wife, Lois Jubeck, built Chautauqua into one of the most respected summer art programs in America (including the Chautauqua School of Art, eight galleries in the Fowler-Kellogg and Strohl Art Centers, and the Chautauqua Visual Arts Lecture series).
 Previously he taught for ten years at the New York Studio School in Greenwich Village, where he also served as Program Director for six years.

 Kimes' curatorial practice is extensive, having organized dozens of major exhibitions throughout the United States and internationally over the past 30+ years.
 As an educator and cultural builder he is in his fourth decade as a practicing artist who also teaches: more than 5,000 art students have worked with him directly, and many thousands more indirectly, in the programs he has built and led in New York, Washington, DC and Italy.